 - I’ve stayed away from grains (mostly), the exceptions being Panda licorice during double centuries and rice as part of sushi before double centuries.
 Otherwise, no wheat/rice/corn for a couple of months now (a few minor exceptions).

 - I noticed that I had something like 6 of 10 or so symptoms of iodine deficiency (non symptomatic as in goiter, but nonetheless having many health effects).
 I read that iodine is lost through exercise (and I excercise vigorously at least 90 minutes every day).
-Things clicked: I started eating sheets of seaweed nori, taking kelp tablets.
+Things clicked: I started eating sheets of seaweed nori @AMAZON, taking kelp tablets @AMAZON.
 IMO, the RDA of iodine is probably far too low.